hosseinoliabak/linux_notes/01_02_rhel_tutorials.md

 ### journalctl
 * Part of systemd
   * Responsible of viewing and log management
-* Mamber of adm or wheel to read
+* Member of adm or wheel to read
   * `usermod -aG wheel username`
 * `journalctl -n 50 -p err`: Displays last 50 entries with error priority
 * By default only in memory: `/run/log/journal`
-* To make it persistant:
+* To make it persistent:
   * `mkdir /var/log/journal`
   * `systemctl restart systemd-journald`